Medically reviewed by Drugs.com. Last updated on Sep 18, 2020.

 - Period (menstrual) changes.

-- Very bad and sometimes deadly lung problems have happened with Rapamune.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with Rapamune (sirolimus oral solution).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

-- Very bad and sometimes deadly liver problems have happened with Rapamune.
+- Liver problems have rarely happened with Rapamune (sirolimus oral solution).
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of Rapamune?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.